dashpay/docs/introduction/information.rst

   event of an attack it is actually beneficial for Proof of Stake nodes to "vote" to accept both the legitimate chain and the attacker's chain.

+Proof of Work - PoW
+  Consensus mechanism that keeps all nodes honest by requiring computational power to be expended in order to create new blocks.
+  Miners must use expensive equipment and burn electricity to add blocks to the blockchain.
+Without a consensus mechanism of some sort, any node could add blocks to the chain and the network's nodes would never agree on which chain was valid.

 Public Key
   The `public key <https://en.wikipedia.org/wiki/Public-